 Derma Roller For Hair Loss Conclusion

 Overall, laser hair growth caps outperform over the counter treatments by 2-3x in most cases, but it’s important to consider pairing other treatments such as the derma roller, with a laser cap or hair growth cream serum for the absolute best results.
-Several studies support the effectiveness of using a derma roller for treating hair loss.
+Several studies listed above support the effectiveness of using a derma roller for treating hair loss.
 So, give it a try!

 Next Article: Do Laser Caps work for hair loss?
 Find out NOW!